Jerusalem Light Rail: Delays

 Inauguration of the light rail service was postponed four times.
 The initial date was January 2009, deferred to August 2010 due to funding problems and lack of staff.
-When it was announced that signals for the trains was not compatible with Israeli stop light systems, CityPass was given until April 2011, but after the problem persisted and other safety issues were not resolved, an August 2011 date was settled on, and service was to begin without giving priority to trains at traffic lights.
+When it was announced that signals for the trains were not compatible with Israeli stop light systems, CityPass was given until April 2011, but after the problem persisted and other safety issues were not resolved, an August 2011 date was settled on, and service was to begin without giving priority to trains at traffic lights.
 As a result, travel time for the full route began at 80 minutes instead of the planned 42, until final synchronization of the lights is completed.
 When the light rail started operating on Friday, August 19, 2011, there were also air conditioning issues and electrical and communications problems, one of them making trains suddenly "disappear" and then "reappear" on the screens of the control center near the settlement of French Hill.
 In addition to these mishaps, the computerized ticketing system collapsed a few days before the inauguration.
 After arbitration between CityPass and government officials, it was decided that the trains would begin limited operation as scheduled.
 During the trial period, only 14 of the 21 trains were put into operation, departing every 21 minutes, and travel was free of charge.
 Full revenue service began on December 1, 2011.